-I had no deaf role models when growing up, so Wonder Woman was among the few role models – real and fictional, living and dead – that I looked up to.
+I had no deaf role models when growing up, so Wonder Woman was among some role models – real and fictional, living and dead – that I looked up to.
 There are other female super heroines like Super Girl, Catwoman, and others, but for some reasons Wonder Woman unconsciously has had such a powerful hold on me and has been my favorite female superhero.

 Yet actions and facial expressions of Diana Prince in the series made me want to be like the character when I get older – a strong, smart, determined woman.
-I remember being fascinated with the cool costume and the famous spin by Diana that changed her into Wonder Woman costume and hoping I would get the same result after making the spin to get disappointed that it didn’t work.
+I remember being fascinated with the cool costume and the famous spin by Diana that changed her into Wonder Woman costume and hoping I would get the same result after making the spin to get disappointed that it didn’t work, haha.